flaviocopes/nextjs-handbook/README.md

 The goal of this Handbook is not to teach you everything, but instead it aims to introduce you, gradually, to all the power of Next.js.

-The next step I recommend is to take a good read at the [Next.js official documentation](https://nextjs.org/docs) to find out more about all the features and functionality I didn't talk about, and take a look at all the additional functionalities introduced by [Next.js plugins](https://github.com/zeit/next-plugins), some of which are pretty amazing.
+The next step I recommend is to take a good read%20at%20the [Next.js official documentation](https://nextjs.org/docs) to find out more about all the features and functionality I didn't talk about, and take a look%20at%20all the additional functionalities introduced by [Next.js plugins](https://github.com/zeit/next-plugins), some of which are pretty amazing.